 If you haven’t seen director Joel Schumacher’s 1989 movie “Cousins,” perhaps I might entice you.
 The film is a celebration of the choices we make in our lives within the context of family relationships.
 It is centered around two boisterous Euro-American families that bring to light “the good and the bad” in marriage, parenthood, adolescence, old age and death.
 Schumacher wittily wraps these stages of life in a perfectly comical and entertaining package and reveals an important truth.
 Through its characters’ charm, humor, humanity and endless bright smiles, “Cousins” does something fascinating:

 IT FOLDS LIFE’S HARDSHIPS INTO A PERFECT ORIGAMI OF TRIUMPH.
-IT DEMONSTRATES HOW WE CAN MAKE “CHICKEN SALAD OF CHICKEN SHIT,” THROUGH GRACE UNDER PRESSURE, DIGNITY UNDER GRIEVANCE, AND STRENGTH UNDER WEAKNESS.
+IT DEMONSTRATES HOW WE CAN MAKE “CHICKEN SALAD INSTEAD OF CHICKEN SHIT,” THROUGH GRACE UNDER PRESSURE, DIGNITY UNDER GRIEVANCE, AND STRENGTH UNDER WEAKNESS.

-Each of the characters is quite endearing but the true star and inspiration isRossellini.
-There is an aura—a glow—about Rossellini in this film that stays with you.
-Her character is powerfully magnetic, as she radiates a genuine warmth, tender softness and inviolable honesty.
-She shows us that suppression and repression breed the power to oppose it.
+Each of the characters is endearing in their own way, but the true star and inspiration is Rossellini.
+She carries an aura—a glow—that stays with you, long after the film ends.
+Her character is powerfully magnetic, radiating genuine warmth, tender softness, and inviolable honesty.
+And through her performance, she reveals that suppression and repression have the potential to breed the strength to resist and transcend them.

 I AM WEAK, THEREFORE I AM STRONG